SQL GROUP BY and HAVING Practice

 Warm-up

-Given an orders table with product_category and amount, calculate total revenue and order count per category.
-Sort by revenue descending.
-This is the baseline GROUP BY problem.
-If you cannot write this in under a minute, spend more time on fundamentals.
+orders (product_category, amount).
+Compute total revenue and order count per category, sorted by revenue descending.
+The baseline GROUP BY problem.
+If you can't write this in under a minute, spend more time on fundamentals.
+Skills: GROUP BY, SUM, COUNT, ORDER BY.

 Intermediate

-Find departments where the average salary exceeds $75,000 AND the headcount is at least 5.
-Return department name, average salary, and headcount.
-This tests whether you know the difference between WHERE and HAVING.
-Both conditions must go in HAVING because they reference aggregates.
+Find departments where average salary exceeds $75,000 AND headcount is at least 5.
+Return department, average salary, headcount.
+Tests the WHERE vs HAVING distinction.
+Both conditions go in HAVING because they reference aggregates.
+Skills: HAVING with multiple conditions, AVG, COUNT.

 Intermediate

-Given a user_events table with user_id, event_date, and event_type, calculate for each month: total unique users, users who had a purchase event, and users who had zero purchase events.
-Use conditional aggregation.
-One query, no subqueries, no self-joins.
+user_events (user_id, event_date, event_type).
+For each month: total unique users, users who had a purchase event, users who had zero purchase events.
+Conditional aggregation, one query, no subqueries, no self-joins.
+Skills: COUNT(DISTINCT), CASE WHEN inside aggregates, date truncation.

 Advanced

-Given a funnel_events table with user_id, event_stage (visit, signup, trial, paid), and source (organic, paid, referral), build a funnel showing the count at each stage per source.
+funnel_events (user_id, event_stage in {visit, signup, trial, paid}, source).
+Build a funnel showing count at each stage per source.
 Use conditional aggregation to pivot stages into columns.
-Calculate the conversion rate from one stage to the next.
+Compute the conversion rate from one stage to the next.
+Skills: multi-column GROUP BY, pivoting via CASE WHEN, calculated columns.

 Advanced

-Given a revenue table with date, segment, and amount, calculate for each segment: current year revenue, prior year revenue, and YoY growth percentage.
-Do this in a single query using conditional aggregation on the year.
+revenue (date, segment, amount).
+For each segment: current year revenue, prior year revenue, YoY growth percentage.
+Single query using conditional aggregation on year.
 Handle segments that exist in one year but not the other.
+Skills: conditional aggregation across years, COALESCE for missing data, percentage calculations.

-These four errors are responsible for most GROUP BY failures in technical screens.
-Each one is easy to fix once you know the pattern.
+Four errors responsible for most GROUP BY failures in technical screens.
+Each is easy to fix once you know the pattern.

 SELECT name, department, COUNT(*) FROM employees GROUP BY department.
 Which name does SQL pick when there are 50 employees per department?
 MySQL silently picks an arbitrary one.
 PostgreSQL, Trino, and BigQuery reject the query.
 Always aggregate or group every column in SELECT.

 WHERE COUNT(*) > 5 does not work.
 COUNT has not been computed when WHERE runs.
 WHERE filters individual rows before grouping.
 HAVING filters groups after aggregation.
-This comes up in interviews as a quick filter question.
+Comes up in interviews as a quick filter question.

 Double-counting with JOINs before GROUP BY

 If you join orders to order_items before grouping by customer, each order gets multiplied by its item count.
 SUM(amount) is now wrong.
-Either aggregate first then join, or use DISTINCT inside the aggregate: COUNT(DISTINCT order_id).
+Either aggregate first then join, or use COUNT(DISTINCT order_id) inside the aggregate.

 Forgetting NULLs form their own group

 GROUP BY treats all NULLs as the same group.
-If your department column has NULLs, you get a row for the NULL group.
-This is correct SQL behavior, but it surprises people.
+If department has NULLs, you get a row for the NULL group.
+Correct SQL behavior, but it surprises people.
 Use COALESCE(department, 'Unknown') if you want a readable label.

 SELECT